vsheg/intermediate-ml/05-exploratory/02-density.typ

 deviations away a point $bold(x)$ is from the mean $bold(mu)$, taking into account the correlations between the components of $bold(xi)$.

-We can define a quadratic
+We can define a quadratic form
 $
   Q(bold(x)) :&= (bold(x) - bold(mu))^Tr Sigma^(-1) (bold(x) - bold(mu)) \
               &= sum_(i,j) (x_i - mu_i) (Cov[xi_i, xi_j])^(-1) (x_j - mu_j).
 $
+it can be interpreted